Am I Flexible Enough For Yoga Classes?

 Sometimes there can be misinformation about the unfamiliar.
 If you are new to these traditions, you may have heard that the “Kundalini is dangerous” or that “African priests are scary.”
 It is important to trust your intuition when picking the classes or events that you would like to participate in.
 At the same time, the myths about some of these spiritual practices are far away from reality.
 We encourage you to try something new and different, and to ask as many questions as you need in order to feel secure about your choices.

-Schedule an intro $10 ten-minute telephone consultation TODAY with Genevieve, and begin the process of restoring yourself to wholeness.
+Schedule an intro $10 ten-minute telephone consultation TODAY with Gaia, and begin the process of restoring yourself to wholeness.